What’s new in research and treatment for brain and spinal cord tumors in children?

 Understanding gene changes in tumors

 For example, researchers have found that medulloblastomas can be divided into 4 main types, based on the different gene changes in the tumor cells.
 Some of these tumor types have a better outlook than others.
-Doctors may be able to use this information to help decide which children might need more or less intensive treatment.
+Doctors are now learning how to use this information to help decide which children might need more or less intensive treatment.

 More recently, researchers have identified some of the specific gene changes found in each type of medulloblastoma that might help the tumor cells grow.
 Some of these gene changes can be targeted with new types of drugs, which are now being tested in clinical trials.
 In the future, doctors may be able to develop other drugs that specifically target these gene changes.

 Recent advances have made surgery for brain tumors much safer and more successful.
 Some of these newer techniques include:

 - Functional magnetic resonance imaging (fMRI, described in “How are brain and spinal cord tumors in children diagnosed?”), which can identify the site of important areas of the brain and how close they are to the tumor.

 - Magnetic resonance spectroscopic imaging (MRSI, described in “How are brain and spinal cord tumors in children diagnosed?”).
 In this approach, specially processed MRS information is used to make a map of important chemicals involved in tumor metabolism.
 This is being developed to help surgeons direct their biopsies to the most abnormal areas in the tumor and to help doctors direct radiation and evaluate the effects of chemotherapy or targeted therapy.